Orientation & Induction Information

-Once you arrive at OSC, the International Student Manager will spend the first morning with you going through the student orientation pack, a copy of which will be given to you for further referral and or clarification once in your home stay.
+Once you arrive at OSC, the International Student Manager will spend the first day with you going through a full induction and orientation programme.
+A copy of the orientation booklet will be issued to each student as a reference guide to refer to throughout the enrolment.

 What to bring